OakHeart, Center for Counseling

 Autism Spectrum Disorders

-I’m a very relaxed kind of clinician, because although it doesn’t have to be, therapy can be a scary thing, especially if it’s your first time.
-I tend to utilize approaches such as Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Solution-Focused Brief Therapy, and more.
-However, I give space to clients to share with me if they ever feel like their experience of therapy isn’t fitting their needs, and I work collaboratively with them to ensure that their treatment feels helpful and affirming.
+Although it doesn’t have to be, therapy can be a scary thing, especially if it’s your first time.
+I will give you space to share with me if you ever feel like your experience of therapy isn’t fitting your needs, and I will work collaboratively with you to ensure that your treatment feels helpful and affirming.

 About Me